Sotiris Silaidopoulos: Youth

-His team finished first in the regular season of 2017-18 and lost the championship title in a penalty shoot-out against Olympiakos F.C., in which Panathinaikos conceived a late equaliser in extra time.
+His team finished first in the regular season of 2017-18 and lost the championship title in a penalty shoot-out against Olympiacos, in which Panathinaikos conceived a late equaliser in extra time.

-Since the 2018–19 season, Silaidopoulos has been the head coach of the Under-19 team of Panathinaikos.
+In the 2018–19 season, Silaidopoulos became the head coach of the Under-19 team of Panathinaikos.
 With many players being from the 2001 generation, his side was the youngest U-19 team in the Greek league and finished 5th in the championship.
-On international stage the team won the 2019 Tri-Series Tournament hosted by Aspire Academy in Qatar and finished as runner-up in the 2019 ICGT Tournament in the Netherlands losing 1–0 to Valencia in the final.
+On international stage the team won the 2019 Tri-Series Tournament hosted by Aspire Academy in Qatar, and finished as runner-up in the 2019 ICGT Tournament in the Netherlands losing 1–0 to Valencia in the final.

 In the 2019–20 season, his team aimed to make the next step in its development.
 By the time the season was stopped in February 2020 due to the outbreak of COVID-19, Panathinaikos was ranked 2nd in the Super League K-19 after 24 games with just two matches remaining.
 Several players of this successful youth team have also been promoted to the club's senior team during the season.

+First team

-On 12 October 2020, he was appointed as interim head coach after Dani Poyatos was sacked.
-He drew his only game 2-2 against OFI in the Super League.
-After Laszlo Boloni was appointed as the new Head Coach of Panathinaikos, Silaidopoulos joined the coaching staff of the club's first tam as Assistant Manager on October 19, 2020.
+On 12 October 2020, Silaidopoulos was appointed as interim head coach after Dani Poyatos was sacked.
+He drew his only game 2–2 against OFI in the Super League.
+After László Bölöni was appointed as the new Head Coach of Panathinaikos, Silaidopoulos joined the coaching staff of the club's first team as Assistant Manager on 19 October.
+After Bölöni was released from his duties in May 2021, Silaidopoulos again took over the club's first team as caretaker, coaching the team in the Super League games against Aris (0-0) and Olympiacos (1–4).